-The beginning notes of these scales, respectively C and A, are called tonic or fundamental tone.
+The first degree of these scales, respectively C and A, is called tonic or fundamental tone.
 The second degree is called supertonic, the third mediant, the fourth subdominant, the fifth dominant and the sixth submediant.
 The seventh degree of the natural minor scale is called subtonic, and the seventh degree of the major scale is the leading-tone.